 We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
 In addition publisher and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 DUTIES OF AUTHORS (These guidelines are based on Elsevier policies)

 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial opinion works should be clearly identified as such.

 Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.

 Originality and plagiarism

 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
-Plagiarism takes many forms, from ëpassing of anothers paper as the authors own paper, to copying or paraphrasing substantial parts of anothers paper (without attribution), to claiming results from research conducted by others.
+Plagiarism takes many forms, from ëpassing of another paper as the authors own paper, to copying or paraphrasing substantial parts of another paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.
-All of submitted works will be checked by anti-plagiarism software.
+All submitted works will be checked by anti-plagiarism software.